couchbaselabs/docs-ng/content/couchbase-sdk-python-1.2/appendix-release-notes.markdown

 * New `--batch` parameter for `bench.py` benchmark script

-    This option will allow benchmarking using multi operations.
-If this value is set to more than `1` then _n_ commands will be batched.
+    This option allows benchmarking using multi operations.
+If this value is set to more than `1`, then _n_ commands are batched.

-* Provide `_cntl` method to directly manipulate libcouchbase settings
+* Provide `_cntl` method to directly manipulate libcouchbase settings.

-    This _unsupported_ method will proxy calls into `lcb_cntl()` to better help adjust and tune library settings when deemed necessary.
-This exists mainly as a path to debug and test certain situations, as well provide an upgrade path to newer versions of libcouchbase which contain features not yet directly exposed by this library.
-As the documentation and the method name suggest, this is not considered public API and should not be used unless otherwise specified.
+    This **unsupported** method sends proxy calls into `lcb_cntl()` to better help adjust and tune library settings when deemed necessary.
+This exists mainly as a path to debug and test certain situations, and to provide an upgrade path to newer versions of libcouchbase that contain features not yet directly exposed by this library.
+As the documentation and the method name suggest, this is not considered a public API and should not be used unless otherwise specified.

     *Issues*: [PYCBC-224](http://couchbase.com/issues/browse/PYCBC-224)